rossph3lan/JustCater/README.md

 * The gallery page consists of images of past events, dishes and members of the team at work.

-* The contact page consists if a paragraph asking the user to give information that the company would need for an inquiry.
-It is followed by a form for the user to submit for any enquirey they would like to make JustCater.
+* The contact page consists of a paragraph asking the user to give information that the company would need for an inquiry.
+It is followed by a form for the user to submit for any enquiry they would like to make to JustCater.

 ## Wire Frames